 You’ve researched the benefits of a DOCSIS 3.1 modem and know that the upgrade will be worth it.
-But which modem is worthy of your hard-earned cash?
-To help you make this decision, we’ve compared some of the top DOCSIS 3.1 modems on the basis of their price, performance, build quality, ports, and features.
+But which is the best DOCSIS 3.1 modem worthy of your hard-earned cash?
+To help you make this decision, we’ve compared some of the best DOCSIS 3.1 modems on the basis of their price, performance, build quality, ports, and features.
 Here are our results.

-In a hurry, and want our best recommendation?
+In a hurry, and want our best recommendation on the best DOCSIS 3.1 modem?
 Here it is:

 Even though DOCSIS 3.1 modems have started gaining popularity only recently, there are still a fair bit of modems out there and each of them is a little different.
 So to make life easier, we went ahead and compared 3 of the best-selling and fastest DOCSIS 3.1 modems on the basis of the following criteria: